ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Methodology

 \subsection{Teacher Policy Training}

-To automatically and efficiently generate a large amounts of diverse data, we first train an expert teacher policy $\pi_\beta: \mathcal{S} \rightarrow \mathcal{A}$ using RL, as the expert data generator.
-The \textbf{teacher policy} $\pi_{\beta}(\va_t | \vs_t)$ is trained in a simulated environment where it has access to full state information $\vs_t$, including privileged information such as precise object positions.
-The teacher policy is optimized using reinforcement learning (RL) to maximize the expected reward:

-where the reward function is defined to guide the policy in grasping the object and moving it to a specified location.
-We select the grasping task to validate our approach's core concept.
-This allows the teacher to generate a diverse set of optimal trajectories across a wide range of spatial configurations.
-These trajectories serve as training data for the student policy, guiding it to learn effective manipulation policies.

-The advantages of state-based teacher policies lie in their lower-dimensional states, enabling more efficient learning, reduced exploration space through privileged information, and support for larger parallel environments.
-To leverage these benefits, in addition to optimizing the policy using the Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} algorithm, we make adjustments to the RL environment to reduce the exploration space and make it easier for the policy $\pi_\beta$ to find the point with the highest return.
-Moreover, to support follow-up Sim2Real and spatial generalization, we carefully design the environment below (More details are in Appendix~\ref{app_simulation}):
+To automatically and efficiently generate a large amount of diverse data, we first train an expert \textbf{teacher policy} $\pi_\beta: \mathcal{S} \rightarrow \mathcal{A}$ in the simulation where it can access the full state information $\vs_t$, including privileged information such as precise object positions.
+We optimize $\pi_{\beta}$ with Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} by maximizing the expected reward $J(\pi_{\beta})$, where the reward function is designed to handle the manipulation task.
+Especially, there are several advantages of the choice of lower-dimensional states in teacher policy: benefiting efficient learning, reducing exploration space through privileged information, and supporting larger parallel environments To leverage these benefits, we carefully design the simulation environment to reduce the exploration space and make it easier for the policy $\pi_\beta$ to find the point with the highest return below (More details are in Appendix~\ref{app_simulation}):

-\textbf{Environment Setup.} To ensure efficient data generation and policy training, we utilize Isaac Lab~\citep{mittal2023orbit}, which supports large-scale parallelism environments.
-The scene includes basic elements like a platform, objects, and a robot, arranged simply to facilitate future domain randomization.
-The robot's goal is to grasp the object on the table and move it to a designated location.
-We integrate the dual-arm Mobile ALOHA~\citep{fu2024mobile} robot, equipped with three first-person view RGB cameras, into the simulator and ensure its dynamics are consistent with the real world.
+\textbf{Environment Setup.} To ensure efficient policy training and data generation, we utilize Isaac Lab~\citep{mittal2023orbit}, which supports large-scale parallelism environments.
+The scene includes a platform, a robot, and objects arranged simply to facilitate future domain randomization.
+We apply the dual-arm Mobile ALOHA~\citep{fu2024mobile} robot, equipped with three first-person-view RGB cameras, into the simulator and ensure its dynamics are consistent with the real world.

-\textbf{State.} For training efficiency, our teacher policy is state-based and can access full state information $\vs_t$.
-As the robot lacks visual input, we include privileged information like the object's position in the state information.
-The privileged information accelerates RL training and enables the agent to learn more efficient and generalized policies.
+\textbf{State.} As mentioned above, our teacher policy take the full state information $\vs_t$ as the input, including privileged information, which can accelerate RL training and benefit learning generalized policies.